martinboller/cc-build/README.md

 ### Design principles:
   - Create a production build of CyberChef on a (disposable) system with Vagrant.
 This system has the hostname *charpentier*.
-  - Copy the production build to the virtual host if using Vagrant.
+  - Copy the production build to the virtual host server in the ./CyberChef directory.
-  - Create another Virtual Server using Vagrant using that build with NGINX.
+  - Create another Virtual Server using NGINX as the webserver for the build created in the previous step.
 This has the hostname *cyberchef*.
-  - Alternatively copy the build to another Web Server.
+  - Alternatively copy the build to another Web Server and install NGINX there.

 <b>Note:</b> CyberChef will only build on Node 10, but appear to run nicely on newer version.
 Therefore the actual web-server will be running the Package in the Debian repositories.